Lithuanian phonology: Pitch accent

-As said, Lithuanian has a free accent, which means that its position and type is not phonologically predictable and has to be learned by heart.
+As said, Lithuanian has a free accent, which means that its position and type is not phonologically predictable and has to be learned "by heart" (i.e. through rote learning).
 This is the state of affairs inherited from Proto-Balto-Slavic and, to a lesser extent, from Proto-Indo-European; Lithuanian circumflex and acute syllables directly reflect Proto-Balto-Slavic acute and circumflex tone opposition.